HIV Negative Women

 - Medline Plus: https://medlineplus.gov/hivaidsinwomen.html

 HIV is more preventable than ever.
-You may already know about HIV prevention options such as male (external) and female (internal) condoms, screening and treating sexually transmitted infections, and regular HIV testing—but let’s talk about a few more: PrEP, PEP, and TasP/U=U.
+You may already know about HIV prevention options such as male (external) and female (internal) condoms, and testing.
+Let’s talk about a few more: PrEP, PEP, and U=U.

 For more on U=U, check out this video: